 The Dialog Token field is set to a non-zero value chosen by the sending STA to identify the Timing Measurement frame as the first of a pair, with the second or follow up Timing Measurement frame to be sent later.
 The Dialog Token is set to zero to indicate that the Timing Measurement frame will not be followed by a subsequent follow up Timing Measurement frame.

-The Follow On Dialog Token is set to the non-zero value of the Dialog Token field of the previously transmitted Timing Measurement frame to indicate that it is the follow up Timing Measurement frame and that the TOD, TOA, Max TOD Error and Max TOA Error fields contain the values of the timestamps captured with the first Timing Measurement frame of the pair.
-The Follow On Dialog Token is set to zero to indicate that the Timing Measurement frame is not a follow on to a previously transmitted Timing Measurement frame.
+The Follow Up Dialog Token is set to the non-zero value of the Dialog Token field of the previously transmitted Timing Measurement frame to indicate that it is the follow up Timing Measurement frame and that the TOD, TOA, Max TOD Error and Max TOA Error fields contain the values of the timestamps captured with the first Timing Measurement frame of the pair.
+The Follow Up Dialog Token is set to zero to indicate that the Timing Measurement frame is not a follow up to a previously transmitted Timing Measurement frame.
 A zero value in this field also indicates that the TOD, TOA, Max TOD Error and Max TOA Error fields are reserved.
 See 11.22.5.

 The TOD, TOA, Max TOD Error, and Max TOA Error fields are expressed in units of 10 nanoseconds.